Steller's jay: Breeding

 Steller's jays breed in monogamous pairs.
 The clutch is usually incubated entirely by the female for about 16 days.
 The male feeds the female during this time.
 Though they are known to be loud both day and night, during nesting they are quiet in order to not attract attention.

 The nest is usually in a conifer, but is sometimes built in a hollow in a tree or beneath the awning of a house or other structure.
 Similar in construction to the blue jay's nest, it tends to be a bit larger (25 to 43 cm), using a number of natural materials or scavenged trash, often mixed with mud.
 Between two and six eggs are laid during breeding season.
 The eggs are oval in shape with a somewhat glossy surface.
-The background colour of the egg shell tends to be pale variations of greenish-blue with brown- or olive-coloured speckles.
+The background color of the egg shell tends to be pale variations of greenish-blue with brown- or olive-colored speckles.

 Vocalizations

 Like other jays, Steller's jay has numerous and variable vocalizations.
 One common call is a harsh "SHACK-Sheck-sheck-sheck-sheck-sheck" series; another "skreeka! skreeka!" call sounds almost exactly like an old-fashioned pump handle; yet another is a soft, breathy "hoodle hoodle" whistle.
 Its alarm call is a harsh, nasal "wah".
 Some calls are sex-specific: females produce a rattling sound, while males make a high-pitched "gleep gleep".

-Steller's jay is also a noted mimic: it can imitate the vocalizations of many species of birds, other animals, and sounds of non-animal origin.
+Steller's jay is also a noted mimic; it can imitate the vocalizations of many species of birds, other animals, and sounds of non-animal origin.
 It often will imitate the calls from birds of prey such as the red-tailed hawk, red-shouldered hawk, and osprey as a warning of danger to others or territorial behavior, causing other birds to seek cover and flee feeding areas.

 Steller's jays have the ability to assess risk using different predator detection cues.
 They have many alarm calls that are dependent on their interaction between predator identity and cue type.
 When Steller's jays see a sharp-shinned hawk, they stop foraging for the same length of time as if the hawk had been heard instead.
 In contrast, Steller's jays exhibit a longer latency to return to feeding when northern goshawks are seen rather than heard.
 The difference in reactions suggests that a distinct risk assessment is conducted by Steller's jays.
 Steller's jays will then vary the production of their "wah", "wek", and mimic red-tailed hawk calls in response to different detection cues.